ItsZyad/dClasses/README.md

 ---
 **Important Note**

+Just to reiterate one of the notices from above--

 There is currently a quirk in dClasses which can cause two methods with the same name but different access modifiers to be registered as two different methods.
 Since this bug does not (to the best of my knowledge) have any _outright_ adverse consequences I have chosen to deprioritize it in favor of fixing other, more pressing, bugs.
 As long as this notice exists, know that this bug also does.